aiFdn/gitwz/README.md

 ```

 The default language setting is **English**
-All available languages are currently listed in the [i18n](https://github.com/di-sukharev/opencommit/tree/master/src/i18n) folder
+All available languages are currently listed in the [i18n](https://github.com/SHSharkar/gitwz/tree/master/src/i18n) folder

 ### Switch to `@commitlint`

-OpenCommit allows you to choose the prompt module used to generate commit messages.
-By default, OpenCommit uses its conventional-commit message generator.
+GitWiz allows you to choose the prompt module used to generate commit messages.
+By default, GitWiz uses its conventional-commit message generator.
 However, you can switch to using the `@commitlint` prompt module if you prefer.
 This option lets you generate commit messages in respect with the local config.

 You can set this option by running the following command: